What to know about water leaks

 You can also check the status of leaks that have been reported on the Wellington Water Job Status map which gives updates on jobs being done or nearing the top of the queue.

-If you cannot find the issue you’re referring to, please ring the Council and let us know.
+If you cannot find the issue you’re referring to, please ring the council and let us know.
 We will contact Wellington Water.

 Please be patient as the crews are out there every day doing the best they can.